19hours/sg-statutes/Acts/Weights and Measures Act.md

 (a) the determination or statement is a determination or statement of the quantity of goods required for despatch to a destination outside Singapore; and

+[30/2005 wef 01/01/2006]

+(b) [Deleted by Act 30/2005 wef 01/01/2006]

 (c) no transfer or rendering of money or money’s worth is involved other than the passing of the title to the goods and the consideration therefor.

-(3) Any weighing or measuring instrument which is made available in Singapore for use by the public, whether on payment or otherwise, shall be treated for the purposes of this Part as weighing or measuring equipment in use for trade, whether or not it would apart from this subsection be so treated.
+(3) Any weighing or measuring instrument which is made available in Singapore for use by the public, whether on payment or otherwise, shall be treated for the purposes of this Part as weighing or measuring instrument in use for trade, whether or not it would apart from this subsection be so treated.

+[30/2005 wef 01/01/2006]

 ### Units of measurements and weights lawful for use for trade